Frequently Asked QuestionsTax penalties and fines for U.S. expats

 The Foreign Bank Account Reporting (FBAR) is introduced so as to prevent taxpayers from avoiding taxes by hiding their financial assets abroad.
 You need to file FinCEN 114 if you have one or more foreign financial accounts with an aggregate total value that exceeds $10,000 at any time during the tax year.
 It also applies to accounts that you have control over, such as a signature authority, for example.

-The penalties for not filing FBARs are much stricter and tougher than the failure-to-file or failure-to-pay ones.
-Willful violation means that you knew you had to file but decided not to.
+The tax penalties and fines for US expats for not filing FBARs are much stricter and tougher than the failure-to-file or failure-to-pay ones.
+Expat willful violation means that you knew you had to file but decided not to.
 Non-willful, on the other hand, means that you weren’t aware of the requirement to file FBAR and, therefore, unintentionally failed it.
 The minimum penalty you may face for non-willful violation is $10,000 for each year that you fail to file FBAR.
 If the IRS considers the failure to file as willful, then the penalty will be $100,000 or 50% of the account balance at the time of the violation, whichever is larger.

 FATCA requires individuals to report specified foreign financial assets on Form 8938 and it comes separately from FBAR, which means they don’t substitute each other.
 If you fail to file Form 8938, then you will face a penalty of $10,000 and an additional $10,000 added for each month the failure continues, beginning 90 days after the taxpayer is notified of the delinquency (up to a maximum of $50,000 per return).
 There is also an additional substantial understatement penalty of 40% on underpayments of tax that is attributable to non-disclosed foreign financial assets.

-Failure to file, or filing your tax forms incorrectly, affects the statue of limitations that the IRS has to audit you.
-For FBAR penalties, the period of a statute is six years.
+Failure to file, or filing your tax forms incorrectly, affects the statute of limitations that the IRS has to audit you.
+For FBAR tax penalties and fines for US expats, the period of a statute is six years.
 If you fail to file Form 8938 or report a specified foreign financial asset that you are required to report, the statute of limitations for the tax year may remain open for all or a part of your income tax return until three years after the date on which you file Form 8938.
 If you do not include in your gross income an amount that relates to one or more specified foreign financial assets, and the amount you omit is more than $5,000, any tax you owe for the tax year can be assessed at any time within six years after you have filed your return.